rethinkdb/horizon/GETTING-STARTED.md

 Here you can find
 <a href="https://github.com/rethinkdb/horizon/tree/next/cli#hz-serve">the complete list of command line flags</a> for `hz serve` ➡️.

 On your local dev machine, you will usually use `hz serve --dev` which will begin a new instance of RethinkDB for you and will automatically create tables and indexes making your development workflow easy.
-In a production environment, you will want to just use `hz serve` and make use of the `.hzconfig` file.
+In a production environment, you will want to just use `hz serve` and make use of the `.hz/config.toml` file.

 ### Configuring Horizon Server

-Horizon Server is configurable via the `.hzconfig` file which is in the [toml](https://github.com/toml-lang/toml) config format.
+Horizon Server is configurable via the `.hz/config.toml` file which is in the [toml](https://github.com/toml-lang/toml) config format.
 By default, `hz serve` will look for this file in the current working directory.
-Here is [an example `.hzconfig` file from the Horizon CLI documentation](https://github.com/rethinkdb/horizon/tree/next/cli#hzconfig-file) ➡️.
+Here is [an example `.hz/config.toml` file from the Horizon CLI documentation](/cli/README.md#hzconfigtoml-file) ➡️.

 > Be warned that there is a precedence to config file setting in the order of:
 > environment variables > config file > command-line flags